weiweiwei33/weiweihsu.github.io/about.md

 I really enjoy mixing together toys, art, architecture, and community design.
 Sometimes, you’ll find me dreaming about the multiverse of magical disciplines, authoring environments, and inter-generational neighborhoods.

+For most of my days, I feel both exponentially lost and immensely motivated.
+However, if you know me in real life, you probably won't spot either on my face, but, you may notice it through my behavior.

+I enjoy sending out and receiving physical letters, so if you'd like to receive a postcard from me, email me your mailing address at wei at weiweihsu dot com.

 <br>

 <div class="collection-bodypart" style="text-align: center;">